 Businesses can also get the most out of these algorithms to address spamming.
 Spam mailings not only contaminate corporate networks with oceans of unwanted messages, but can also come laden with malicious attachments or links that usually cause cyber-attacks.
 Machine-learning-based solutions filter the inbound traffic and detect suspicious behavior that is typical for spam and phishing.

-Modern employees spend 12.5% of their office hours on data collection, which amounts to a full-fledged business week.
+Modern employees spend a considerable amount of their office hours on data collection.
 Machine learning allows companies to reduce the time that is required for data collection and entry, as it can be performed in an automated manner.
-Moreover, process digitalization helps prevent misprints, errors in data and other errors that are usually due to the human factor.
+Moreover, process digitalization helps prevent misprints, errors in data and other errors that usually arise due to the human factor.

 This technique helps businesses prevent accidents that may happen in the workplace.
 For example, alerting systems detect deviations from normal environmental characteristics, such as air pollution or the release of hazardous substances, and prevent intoxication and explosions.
 Another example is truck driver alerting that signals about possible crash situations.